este/este/README.md

 - `npm start`
 - Refresh after you see a React Packager header (same you've closed in step number 4).
 If you will see an error saying `cannot find .../_entry` it's likely you have refreshed your Simulator before React packager has started.
 Go to step #7.
 - Keep coding.
 Bundle reloads and rebuilds automatically with Webpack and ES6.

-### Structure

-All interesting app logic is located in the `src` folder.
-For iOS specific features (including app start-up) refer to `iOS` folder written in Objective-C.

 ### Contributing